alemosie/upperline-curriculum/html_css/underwater_basket_weaving/README.md

 # Underwater Basket Weaving

-In this lesson, we're going to take an existing HTML/CSS Bootstrap template and make it our own!
+In this lesson, we're going to take an existing HTML, CSS, and [Bootstrap](http://getbootstrap.com/) template and make it our own!
 Follow the instructions below to create a page for the University of Aquatic Craft's most popular course, Underwater Basket Weaving!

 ## 1. Add a title